A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 Final Thoughts on the Traditional Christmas Dinner in France

-So, what do you think about being in France in December?
-Ready to take on some French Christmas traditions and incorporate them into your own Christmas?
+So, what do you think about being in France in December for a bit of festive fun?
+Ready to embrace some French Christmas traditions and incorporate them into your own Holiday Celebrations?

 TRAVELLING TO FRANCE?